10up/jobber-wp/readme.txt

     * Booking Form: Allows customers to directly book services.
     * Request Form: Enables customers to submit service requests.

-== Development ==

-= Install Dependencies & Build =

-To build the assets, follow these steps:

-- Ensure you have the proper version of Node.js installed.
-- Run `npm install` to install the dependencies.
-- Run `npm run build` to build the asset files.

-You can find the source files in the `blocks` directory.

-We also rely on composer for autoloading.
-To set this up properly:

-- Ensure you have the latest version of Composer installed.
-- Run `composer install --no-dev -o`.

 == Frequently Asked Questions ==

 = Do I need to create a Jobber app? =